-We intend to show that a PL netlist with EEgates can still be modeled as a marked graph, and that only a few simple changes are required to the original feedback insertion rules to produce a MG with EEgates that is live and safe.
-Figure 7 gives PN models Eg and Ng, for the early and normal fire behavior, respectively, of an EEgate.
+We intend to show that a PL netlist with EEgates can still be modeled as an MG, and that only a few simple changes are required to the original feedback insertion rules to produce an MG with EEgates that is live and safe.
+Fig. 7 gives PN models Eg and Ng, for the early and normal fire behavior, respectively, of an EEgate.
 Firing of the Et transition corresponds to toggling of the early phase, while firing of the Nt transition corresponds to toggling of the normal phase.
-Figure 8 shows Eg and Ng embedded in PNs {Ge, m0} and {Gn, m0} respectively.
-It is evident that both {Ge, m0} and {Gn, m0} are marked graphs, and that both are live and safe.
-Ge corresponds to trigger function Tf = 1 (the EEgate always fires early), while Gn corresponds to trigger function Tf = 0 (the EEgate never fires early).

-Places $Pint = \{P1, P2\}$ and transitions $Tint = \{Nt, Et, Ot\}$ form the marked graphs of the early $(E_g)$ and normal $(N_g)$ fire subnets.
-Places $Pext = \{P3, P4, P5, P6, P7\}$ , transitions $Text = \{EIt, LIt\}$ , and the initial marking $m_0$ are added to Eg and Ng to form PNs $\{Ge, m_0\}$ and $\{Gn, m_0\}$ , respectively.
+Fig. 8(a) combines the Eg and Ng PNs of Fig. 7 into a live and safe PN model with choice.
+In Fig. 8(a), the internal places Pint = $\{P1a, P1b, P2\}$ and internal transitions $Tint = \{Eta, Nta, Etb, Ntb, Ot\}$ are from the early (E_a) and normal (N_a) fire subnets of Fig. 7.
+External places Pext = $\{P3, P4, P5, P6, P7\}$, external transitions Text = {EIt, LIt}, and the initial marking m_0 are added to form a live and safe PN.
+Place P5 is a free choice place that allows selection between early and normal fire behaviors.
 Initial tokens are placed only within members of Pext.
-In Figure 8, the transition $EI_t$ has an input (place P3) from transition $N_t$ , ensuring that P1 is in a directed circuit C with $m_0(C) = 1$ , which prevents a second fire of Et from occurring in Ge until all inputs have arrived.
+In Fig. 8(a), the transition EIt has an input (place P3) from transitions $\{Nta, Ntb\}$, which prevents a second fire of either Eta or Etb from occurring until all inputs have arrived.